aim-qmul/sdx23-aimless/README.md

 ### MDX Leaderboard A (Label Noise), submission ID 220426

-This section describes how to reproduce the model we used in our [winning submission](https://gitlab.aicrowd.com/yoyololicon/mdx23-submissions/-/issues/76) on MDX leaderboard A.
+This section describes how to reproduce the [best perform model](https://gitlab.aicrowd.com/yoyololicon/mdx23-submissions/-/issues/76) we used on MDX leaderboard A.

-Firstly, we manually inspected the [label noise dataset](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023/problems/music-demixing-track-mdx-23/dataset_files) and labeled the clean songs (no label noise).
+Firstly, we manually inspected the [label noise dataset](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023/problems/music-demixing-track-mdx-23/dataset_files)(thanks @mhrice for the hard work!) and labeled the clean songs (no label noise).
 The labels are recorded in `data/lightning/label_noise.csv`.
 Then, a HDemucs was trained only on the clean labels with the following settings: